euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 # Ease of Use

-Now that we've seen both crowbar and Rust on AWS Lambda have very similar performance, let's look at the ease of use of each.
+Now that we've seen both crowbar and Rust on AWS Lambda have similar performance, let's look at the ease of use of each.

 ## crowbar

-It took me longer to get a working crowbar Lambda Function than all the others combined.
+It took me longer to get a working crowbar Lambda function than all the other test function's combined.
 Building a dynamically linked shared library in Rust is fairly easy.
 Building one for a cloud environment that might have a broken python configuration is a bit harder.